bitnami/charts/bitnami/thanos/README.md

 Setting time partitions will create N number of store statefulsets based on the number of items in the `timePartitioning` list.
 Each item must contain the min and max time for querying in the supported format (find more details at [Thanos documentation](https://thanos.io/tip/components/store.md/#time-based-partitioning)).

-You can speficiy different resources and limits configurations to each storegateway statefulset.
-This is done by adding a `resources.requests` and `resources.limits` to each item.

 > Note: leaving the `timePartitioning` list empty (`[]`) will create a single store for all data.

 For instance, to use 3 stores you can use a **values.yaml** like the one below: